yelusaleng/SAN_and_HDU-Net/README.md

 ## Data Preparation
 1. For SAN:
-   Merge CASIA v2.0 and Forensics, and put the combination dataset (1891 images) into the subdirs `img` and 'mask'.
+   Merge CASIA v2.0 and Forensics, and put the combination dataset (1891 images) into the subdirs `img` and `mask`.
     ```shell
     HDU-Net/
     ├── ...